 Where Europe stands on gay marriage and civil unions

-That makes Ireland the 14th European nation to change its laws to allow gay and lesbian couples to wed.
+Germany, the largest country in Western Europe by population, becomes the 15th European nation to change its laws to allow gay marriage.
 This number counts England and Wales as one country and Scotland as a separate entity, since those parts of the United Kingdom passed two separate pieces of legislation on same-sex marriage.
-(Northern Ireland, the other U.K. constituent state, has not legalized such marriages.)
-The list also includes Finland, which approved a same-sex marriage law earlier this year, although it will not take effect until 2017.
+Northern Ireland, the other UK constituent state, has not legalized such marriages.

 Michael Lipka is a senior editor focusing on religion at Pew Research Center.